unicode-org/message-format-wg/spec/syntax.md

 for future standardization.

 A _reserved annotation_ starts with a reserved character.
+The remaining part of a _reserved annotation_, called a _reserved body_,
-A _reserved annotation_ MAY be empty or contain arbitrary text after its first character.
+MAY be empty or contain arbitrary text that starts and ends with a non-whitespace character.

 This allows maximum flexibility in future standardization, as future definitions MAY define additional semantics and constraints on the contents of these _annotations_.
-A _reserved annotation_ does not include trailing whitespace.

-Implementations MUST NOT assign meaning or semantics to an _annotation_ starting with `reserved-start`: these are reserved for future standardization.
+Implementations MUST NOT assign meaning or semantics to an _annotation_ starting with `reserved-annotation-start`: these are reserved for future standardization.
-Implementations MUST NOT remove or alter the contents of a _reserved annotation_.
+Implementations MUST trim whitespace around a _reserved body_, but MUST NOT remove or alter the contents of a _reserved body_.

 While a reserved sequence is technically "well-formed", unrecognized _reserved-annotations_ or _private-use-annotations_ have no meaning.